k7aryan/Hangman-game/README.md

 # snakes-game

-A SIMPLE SNAKE GAME !
+A SIMPLE SNAKE GAME

+paste the code in your code editor and play!!!